-Writing data to a file—An application outputs batch CSV files to the object store of Google Cloud Storage.
-From there, the import function of Google BigQuery, an analytics data warehouse, can pull the data in for analysis and querying.
+Writing data to a file—An application outputs batch CSV files to the object store of Cloud Storage.
+From there, the import function of BigQuery, an analytics data warehouse, can pull the data in for analysis and querying.

-Streaming data as messages—An application streams data to Google Cloud Pub/Sub, a real-time messaging service.
+Streaming data as messages—An application streams data to Cloud Pub/Sub, a real-time messaging service.
 A second application, subscribed to the messages, can transfer the data to storage or process it immediately in situations like fraud detection.

 Stackdriver Logging: Centralized log management

 Stackdriver Logging is a centralized log-management service that collects log data from applications running on GCP and other public and private cloud platforms.
 Exporting data collected by Stackdriver Logging is easy using built-in tools that send the data to Cloud Storage, Cloud Pub/Sub, and BigQuery.